-The fiberglass chairs were released to the marketplace in 1950, initially with a production run of 3 colors (Parchment, Greige & Elephant Grey Hide).
+The fiberglass eames chairs were released to the marketplace in 1950, initially with a production run of 3 Eames shell chair colors (Parchment, Greige & Elephant Grey Hide).
 This was added to after just a few months with Seafoam Green, Lemon Yellow & Red Orange making up the ‘first generation 6’

 Commercial colors were only available in purchases with a minimum of 200 chairs.
 Herman Miller also offered the possibility of bespoke customized colors with a commercial order of that size, some of which have found their way to the secondary marketplace.

-Herman Miller's post 2013 re-release of the fiberglass chairs have been made available in 9 primary colors.
+Herman Miller's post 2013 re-release of the fiberglass chairs were originally made available in 9 primary colors which were revised in 2020 with 3 being dropped and 2 new colors added.

 The ‘applied’ finish painted shells were available for a short period but were not high sellers.
 The paint was applied over a parchment shell.
 They have not been desirable for collectors in the secondary vintage market.